Linuxfabrik/lfops/roles/openvpn_server/README.md

 This role installs and configures [OpenVPN](https://openvpn.net/) as a server.
 Currently, the only supported configuration is a multi-client server.
 A corresponding client config will be generated to `/tmp/` on the ansible control node.

+Attention: We did not implement log-append /var/log/openvpn.log` or similar.
+This role configures OpenVPN to use Journald, because there we get log entries including timestamps etc.

 Tested on

 * RHEL 8 (and compatible)